Retrieving official visa bulletin data and running analysis...

 Paiqi is the Chinese pinyin spelling of 排期 — literally "arranged schedule."
 In immigration usage it refers to the U.S. Visa Bulletin queue, also called the priority date schedule: the official line that decides when an employment- or family-based green card category becomes current.
 "Paiqi Calculator" is therefore a Visa Bulletin queue calculator.

-It estimates the most likely Department of State release window for the July 2026 Visa Bulletin and pairs that forecast with official cutoff dates and USCIS filing-chart guidance.
+It estimates the most likely Department of State release window for the September 2026 Visa Bulletin and pairs that forecast with official cutoff dates and USCIS filing-chart guidance.

 Yes.
 Paiqi Calculator is a free Visa Bulletin prediction calculator: it forecasts the next DOS release date, shows official EB-1, EB-2, EB-3, and family-category cutoff dates, and tracks USCIS filing-chart updates side by side.

-Paiqi Calculator publishes July 2026 US Visa Bulletin predictions on its home page in English, Chinese, and Hindi, alongside the historical DOS release log and the current cutoff dates table.
+Paiqi Calculator publishes September 2026 US Visa Bulletin predictions on its home page in English, Chinese, and Hindi, alongside the historical DOS release log and the current cutoff dates table.

 The data comes from the Department of State Visa Bulletin archive, official bulletin PDFs and timestamps, and USCIS filing-chart pages.